-As mentioned earlier, in line with the composition plan, operations will focus on continuing the contracts of the core assets scope, discontinuing its activities in the areas to be closed and ensuring the targets of the separate unit are met.
+As mentioned earlier, in line with the composition plan, operations will focus on continuing the contracts of the core assets scope, discontinuing its activities in the areas to be closed (classified as discontinued operations as mentioned earlier) and ensuring the targets of the separate unit are met.

-Such targets could benefit from (i) the Infrastructure Plan being approved by the Italian government that, at the date of preparation of this report, provides for investments of €196 billion (€129.6 billion already available and €66.9 billion to be raised) including €40 billion for works flagged as priority and to be stepped up, and (ii) Progetto Italia that Webuild plans to roll out in the near future with the involvement of the Astaldi Group.
+Such targets could benefit from (i) the Infrastructure Plan being approved by the Italian government that, at the date of preparation of this report, provides for investments of $\in$ 196 billion ( $\in$ 129.6 billion already available and $\in$ 66.9 billion to be raised) including $\in$ 40 billion for works flagged as priority and to be stepped up, and (ii) Progetto Italia that Webuild plans to roll out in the near future with the involvement of the Astaldi Group.